Landcruiser87/7333_QTW/CaseStudy6/Analysis/Case_study_6.md

   * **cp-complexity**: This parameter is meant to improve computing efficiency in order to avoid uncessary splits if there isn't an increase in R-squared value.
-Our experiment will evaluate cp at the following intervals: .00001, .0001, .005, and 0.01
   * **minsplit**: Seeing as a tree is the result of the rpart classification.
 The minsplit parameter defintes the number of observations necessary in an a parent node in order to quality that branch to be split.
 We chose to 3:1 ratio of minsplit to minbucket.
   * **minbucket**: This parameter controls the lowest number of observations that can exist in an end/terminal node.
   * **maxdepth**: This parameter defines how deep a final tree can be built by limiting the amount of levels of nodes that can be created.
 The help files suggest not going too deep in a tree as it will result in overfitting.
 Therefore we won't build a tree greater than 30 levels.